GameStop stock saga: OC hospital worker turns stimulus checks into $40,000

 "What the Wall Street people don't understand is that I'm not some sort of internet troll," Hamzelou said.
 "I'm not some young guy on the internet throwing money at a random stock.
 I actually went and studied all these stocks.
 It was actually pretty hard."

-But he credits forums on Reddit, where thousands of regular people discuss where to invest their money.
+He credits forums like Reddit, where thousands of regular people discuss where to invest their money.

 The reason why GameStop surged last week?
-Some Reddit users collectively decided to buy that stock, a stock that hedge funds had bet against.
+The group collectively decided to buy that stock, a stock that hedge funds had bet against.

 It caused hedge funds to lose billions of dollars.

-Hamzelou says he was watching TV when one hedge fund manager said something that upset him regarding stimulus checks.
+Hamzelou says he was watching TV when one hedge fund manager said something that upset him.

+"The reason the market is doing what it's doing, is people are sitting at home, getting their checks from the government and this 'fair share' is a bulls-t concept.
+It's just a way of attacking wealthy people...,'" Leon Cooperman, a billionaire hedge fund manager, said on TV.

-"It made me really angry at that moment I'm like, 'What is this guy seriously saying this?'
-The difference for him is literally having a bad year or bad month or maybe not buying a third or fourth house.
-The difference for me is having nicer diapers for my baby.
+"It made me really angry at that moment, I'm like, 'What?
+Is this guy seriously saying this?'
+The difference for him is literally having a bad year or even just a bad month and maybe not buying a third or fourth house.
+The difference for me is buying nicer diapers for my baby.
 Having my wife take time off of work to be with the family longer," Hamzelou said.

 Hamzelou wrote about the entire process from start to finish in a blog post.